espocrm/documentation/docs/development/select-manager.md

 ## Custom Select Manager

-How to extend an existing salect manager for a specific entity type.
+How to extend an existing select manager for a specific entity type.

 Example for *Account*.
 There is already extended class in `application/Espo/Modules/Crm/SelectManagers/Account.php`, so we need to extend from it.